 Nordic Skiing at Lake Achensee: Practicing cross country skiing techniques can be great fun!

-The Bottom Line: Skate or classic skiing?
-Choose whichever you find most appealing.
-I like having the choice when snow conditions are better for one style or the other.
+The bottom line: skate or classic?
+Choose whichever style you find most appealing.
+I like having the choice when snow conditions are better for one technique or the other.
 I like the way my skills cross-over between the two styles.
 I like the variety.
 You probably will too.

 Still more questions?
-These cross country ski technique videos give an overview of the two cross country skiing techniques.
+These cross-country ski technique videos give an overview of how to do both skate skiing and classic skiing.